emasala/vqa-jeg/people.md

 title: People
 ---

 The group is co-chaired by Marcus Barkowsky, Glenn Van Wallendael, and Enrico Masala.
-They have been designated in the bi-annual face-to-face [VQEG meetings](https://www.its.bldrdoc.gov/vqeg/meetings-home.aspx).
+They have been designated in the past bi-annual face-to-face [VQEG meetings](https://www.its.bldrdoc.gov/vqeg/meetings-home.aspx).

 Here is a non-exhaustive list of people, in alphabetical order, who contributed to various activities (since 2021):